riksuFIN/A3-Tehtailua/README.md

 # A3-Tehtailua
 Arma 3 Tehtävän tehtailua

-By riksuFIN, HyiNamKiitos and Groovy Gremlin
+By riksuFIN, HyiNamKiitos and Groovy Gremlin.